Kernel Two-Sample Tests for Manifold Data: Theoretical properties of kernel tests on manifold data

 In this section, we study the property of the kernel MMD-like statistic in \eqref{eq:def-MMD2} for manifold data.
+Note that the kernel statistic $\widehat{T}$ can be computed from any two datasets $\{x_i\}_{i=1}^{n_X}$ and $\{y_j\}_{j=1}^{n_Y}$ as long as the bandwidth parameter $\gamma$ is specified, and there is no need to estimate the intrinsic dimension $d$ as an input parameter.
+The theory in this section studies the properties of the kernel test and the theoretical choice of $\gamma$ when manifold structure is present in the high dimensional data.
 We begin by formulating the problem, introducing the local kernel, and stating the main result regarding the test size and power.